Let's Go Luna!: Season 2 (2021–22)

-Let's Go Luna!: Luna's Christmas Around the World

-A TV special named Let's Go Luna!: Christmas Around the World aired on December 10, 2018.
-Here, the Circo gets stuck in Antarctica after their captain gets wasted on fruit cake.

 Production and distribution

 The show was first announced on July 31, 2017, as part of the PBS TCA presentation.
 PBS broadcasts the show on its stations and also airs on the 24-hour PBS Kids channel, as well as the PBS Kids video app.
 Let's Go Luna! offers digital content for kids, parents and teachers, debuting from its PBS Kids website and a Luna app was also confirmed and would have been released shortly after the series' debut.
 However, the app ceased development and is on the PBS Kids video and games apps.
-There was going to be an Elinor Wonders Why app too, but the same thing happened and that series has been on the PBS Kids video and games apps as well.
+There was also an Elinor Wonders Why app, but the series was placed on the PBS Kids video and games apps as well.
 9 Story International Distribution owns managing and merchandising rights to the show outside Canada.
-It is also one of a few shows for preschoolers and PBS' first storyboard-driven show where storyboard artists work with the writers, in order to create "visually-driven narratives that highlight each city's distinctive landscape and features."
+It is also one of a few shows for preschoolers and PBS' first storyboard-driven show where storyboard artists work with the writers, in order to create "visually-driven narratives that highlight each city's distinctive landscape and features".
 It was originally going to be titled Luna Around the World but was changed to Let's Go Luna!.

 International broadcast

-The show airs on Nat Geo Kids in Latin America.
+The show aired on Nat Geo Kids in Latin America and streams on Max in the same region.
 In Spain, the show airs on Canal Panda.
 In Italy, it airs on Rai Yoyo.
-In Canada, the show airs on TVOKids.
 In Turkey, the show will air on TRT Çocuk.
 In the half-hour broadcast of Let's Go Luna! on TVOKids, the short segment that occurs between the two 11-minute story segments of the show is kept in the broadcast instead of being removed.